michaelitindi/reporaft/src/data/blog/what-is-MIT-License.md

 ---

-title: Understanding the MIT License: What Developers Need to Know in 2025
+title: Understanding the MIT License.
+What Developers Need to Know in 2025
 description: An explainer on MIT License .
 ---